liferay/liferay-docs-dxp-cloud/user/articles/03-environments/02-using-the-db-upgrade-tool.markdown

 2. By default, the folders `common`, `dev`, `uat`, and `prd` are present.
 You can create a new folder or use an existing one to perform an upgrade.
 If it's a new folder, it should match the environment being upgraded.

-1. Place the files listed above in the folder where the upgrade is performed.
+3. Place the files listed above in the folder where the upgrade is performed (e.g. `prd`).

 ### Update the `app-server.properties`